erikaduan/introductory_maths/README.md

 **Uniqueness proof**
 + Occurs when you need to prove that a solution is unique.
-+ Shown that there is one solution first.
++ Show that there is one solution first.
-+ Shown that there is a second solution and that the first and second solutions must be equal.
++ Show that there is a second solution and that the first and second solutions must be equal.

 ## References
 + A guide to [linear algebra](https://pabloinsente.github.io/intro-linear-algebra) for applied machine learning by Pablo Caceres
 + The [Mathematics for Machine Learning textbook](https://mml-book.github.io/book/mml-book.pdf) by Marc Peter Deisenroth, A Aldo Faisal and Cheng Soon Ong - Cambridge University Press
 + The [Probability for Data Science textbook](https://probability4datascience.com/) by Stanley H Chan - Michigan Publishing